Majorant series for the $N$-body problem: Introduction

-for an appropriate {\em time-renormalization function} $s(q)$ depending on the positions $q = (q_1,\ldots,q_N)$.
+Note that time-renormalization is also referred to as {\em time-transformation} and has been studied by several authors in the context of geometric integration \cite{hairer97,huang97,mikkola97,calvo98,hairer05}.
 In \cite{antonana2020}, we proposed new time-renormalization functions for the purpose of simulating the $N$-body problem with constant stepsizes without degrading the accuracy of the computed trajectories.
-In contrast with previously known functions \cite{sundman, wang}, ours depend not only on positions but also on velocities (up to our knowledge, for the first time).
+In contrast with previously known functions \cite{sundman, wang}, ours depend not only on positions but also on velocities.

 Our time-renormalized equations were derived by considering estimates of the domain of existence of the holomorphic extension of maximal solutions of the $N$-body problem (\ref{eq:Nbody2}) to the complex domain.
 Noticeably, these global time-renormalizations were shown to be {\em uniform} in the sense that the solution of the time-renormalized equations in the fictitious time $\tau$ can be extended {\em analytically} to the strip